SoftLaunch/Arduino-MOS/mos_api_docu.md

 ##### Description

-Call the given task.
+Call the given task from the loop() function.
 If the task is not resumed, it will be executed.
-A MOS_Call() statement has to be inserted for each task in the system, so that the tasks can be executed.
+A MOS_Call() statement has to be inserted in the loop() function for each task in the system, so that the tasks will be executed.

 ##### Syntax